Market Overview

 Schools

-Springfield leads on school quality with a 82% average pass rate (rated Strong) compared to 72% in Lynchburg.
-Top schools in Lynchburg include E.C.
-Glass High School and Heritage High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Lynchburg has a 72% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Lynchburg include E.C.
+Glass High School and Heritage High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Lynchburg schools | See Springfield schools

 Lynchburg